Due to COVID-19 precautions, Woodcock Nature Center's

 Group use of the trails or grounds must be arranged in advance with our office.
 WNC runs programs and events daily that may limit your parking or enjoyment of the area.
 Please contact us to find out the best time for your group visit.

 We have partnered with Graywoods Design to breathe new life into our natural play area.
 Learn more about how to support our playground here and more about Graywoods Design and their special creations here.

 To help protect the fragile habitats found here and to respect all visitors to Woodcock, recreation on the preserve is limited to hiking and passive activities (bird watching, photography, etc.).
 Biking, horseback riding and the use of motorized vehicles in prohibited.
 While hiking, please stay on the marked trails and do not disturb plants or wildlife.
 Snow shoeing and cross country skiing are welcome in Winter.
 Collecting (flowers, plants, rocks, etc.) is not permitted.
-Use iNaturalist to help document all the life on Woodcock trails and share with others (learn more here).

 Dogs must be leashed in all areas at all times.
 Student field trips, summer camp and other WNC programs take visitors out on our trails throughout the year.
 Dogs are welcome on our grounds and trails however, for the protection of our students, the preserve, and other visitors your dog must be on a leash at all times.
 Please clean up and pack out your dog’s waste.
 We have implemented this policy for the following reasons:

 • Unfamiliar sights, sounds, and smells can disturb even the calmest, friendliest, and best-trained dog, causing them to behave unpredictably and run from their owners.

 • Many people, especially children, are frightened by dogs, even small ones.
 Uncontrolled dogs can present a danger to other visitors and to children attending WNC programming.